Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

     }

 ````
-Save the file and you can ignore the Key Vault section.
+Save the file and you can ignore the "KeyVaultSecrets" section.

 <b>IMPORTANT: Make sure to check your .gitignore to verify that "secrets.json" is in the list so it does not get checked in!
 The file should be dithered in your Visual Studio Code Explorer window.</b>